Total Luxury Spa’s LIQUID STATE

 Founded by Daniel DeSure and Hassan Rahim, TOTAL LUXURY SPA is a brand and cultural initiative based in Los Angeles – south LA, to be exact, behind the Susan Miller Dorsey High School.
 Now a culmination of streetwear fashion, social engagement, publishing, and the arts, TLS started out by publishing zines back in 2012.
 Its growth since has been a response to what its founders saw as a local demand for change and improvement in quality of life, and the result of an emphasis on collaborative processes as ways of developing, sharing, and using knowledge on neighborhood and global levels.

 The brand’s streetwear is informed by its DIY outlook and family of related endeavors that includes the Commonwealth Projects creative studio and Tropics LA, a juice bar-meets-skateboard and meditation themed youth center.
-TLS’ streetwear content and marketing strategy spotlights area businesses and concerns, emphasizing access, opportunity, and health – individual and civic – via drops and collabs benefitting local causes.
+TLS’ streetwear content and marketing strategy spotlights area businesses and concerns, emphasizing access, opportunity, and health – individual and civic – via drops and collabs benefiting local causes.
 Tapping international and Los Angeles artists (Kahlil Joseph, Lauren Halsey, Cyprien Gaillard, Terence Koh, Martine Syms, Kelsey Lu) alongside activists and community figures (Assata Umoja, chef Mr. Wisdom), TLS has created globally popular apparel – famously, the Crenshaw Wellness collection – derived from conversations happening in their own back yard.

 Wealth disparity, racial justice, and climate crisis converge with particular clarity in Southern California, where drought and wildfires highlight environmental racism as a factor impacting access to healthcare, housing, and basic resources – including water, the locally scarce and often commodified necessity that informs TLS’ fifth collection, “Liquid State.”
 Launching on November 27, 2020, with a campaign shot along the Los Angeles River, the drop includes a limited-edition t-shirt whose profits support Friends of the LA River: an organization committed to keeping the once enclosed river both publicly accessible and ecologically sustainable.
-Appropriately, TLS has developed a new 100% recycled jersey that will provide the material base for garments forward, and has committed to using highly compostable plat-based packaging for all shipments.
-The brand also plans to release a charcoal drinking water filters and a shower timer – to help you cut down on water usage before you change into your “Liquid State” garms.
+Appropriately, TLS has developed a new 100% recycled jersey that will provide the material base for garments going forward, and has committed to using highly compostable plant-based packaging for all shipments.
+The brand also plans to release a charcoal drinking water filter and a shower timer – to help you cut down on water usage before you change into your “Liquid State” garms.
 DeSure and Rahim discussed their flow from DIY publishing to multi-platform label and advocacy ahead of the drop.

-Ok guys, the basics first: how did TLS come about?
+Katja Horvat: Ok guys, the basics first: how did TLS come about?
 How did you even meet?